 Next, in Column (3) we have the number of lenders as our dependent variable, and examine the effect of audit fees on the number of lenders.
 The coefficient on the audit fee is positive and statistically significant.
 The number of lenders is positively related with audit fees, consistent with the assertion that firms paying higher audit fees have lower asymmetric information and/or lower credit risk, and can borrow from syndicates that have more lenders.
 However, because the ordinary least squares (OLS) estimates do not identify a shift in either the demand or supply for auditing services, we cannot infer whether or not the increase in audit fees is associated with an increase in the quantity of auditing services.
 Examining the results for the observable risk characteristics, total assets are generally associated with fewer asymmetric information problems and are positively associated with the number of lenders.
+Interestingly, several observable risk characteristics have no significant association with the number of lenders.
 Firm sales are also positively related to the number of lenders, however the relation is negative for the variation in the stock returns and the number of lenders.
 The non-price loan terms have some explanatory power for the number of lenders.
-Revolver loans and the presence of general covenants and performance pricing is positively associated with the number of lenders.
+Revolver loans and the presence of general covenants and performance pricing is positively associated with the number of lenders, while secured loans, takeover and debt repayment loans have fewer lenders.